Zac Dysert: Denver Broncos

-Dysert was a quarterback prospect for the 2013 NFL Draft.
+Dysert was a quarterback prospect for the 2013 NFL draft.
 He was selected by the Denver Broncos in the seventh round (234th overall) and the ninth quarterback drafted (one of the smallest quarterback classes in draft history).
 He signed a rookie contract for four years and $2,208,000 with a $48,200 signing bonus.
 He earned a spot on the Broncos' 53-man roster as a backup to Peyton Manning and Brock Osweiler.

-For the 2014 season, Dysert remained a member of the Broncos' practice squad.
+Dysert spent the entire 2014 season on the Broncos' practice squad.
 On August 31, 2015, Dysert was cut from the Broncos.

 Chicago Bears

 On September 1, 2015, he was claimed by the Chicago Bears.
 He was waived by the Bears on September 6.

 Houston Texans

-Dysert was signed by the Houston Texans on September 6, 2015 to their practice squad.
+Dysert was signed by the Houston Texans on September 6, 2015, to their practice squad.
 On November 24, Dysert was released from the team.

 Buffalo Bills

 Dysert was signed to the practice squad of the Buffalo Bills on December 21, 2015.